Every year, leading outdoor clothing brands compete to deliver to an increasingly educated and demanding customer base.

-Launched in New Zealand in 1987, Kathmandu has been producing excellent quality outdoor clothing for all kinds of outdoor activities for over 30 years.
+Launched in New Zealand in 1987, Kathmandu has produced excellent quality outdoor clothing for all kinds of outdoor activities for over 30 years.

 The outdoor label is most known for its wide selection of pants, merino gear, and insulated jackets for women.

-Also, as it is hailing from a country with a dramatic landscape that demands to be explored, the brand is very conscious of its environmental impact.
+Also, as it hails from a country with a dramatic landscape that demands exploration, the brand is very conscious of its environmental impact.